evkx/evkx.github.io/content/models/mercedes/eqs/EQS_450_4MATIC/_index.md

 {{<evkxdisplayaddarticle />}}

 ## Cargo Capacity and Towing Ability

-The cargo capacity in the trunk is 610 liters.
-With the rear seat down, it is 1770 liters.
+The trunk offers a cargo capacity of 610 liters (21.5 CU FT).
+With the rear seat folded down, this expands to 1770 liters (62.5 CU FT).
 On the roof, you can load up to 100 kg (220.5 lbs).
-Roof rails are optional on this model.
-Roof rails make it easy to mount a roof box or rack to the car.
-The maxium weight of the car is 3060 kg (6746 lbs), and with the base weight of 2540 kg (5600 lbs), you can max load 520 kg (1146 lbs), including driver and passengers.
-Some options can increase the base weight and reduce the maximum loading weight.
+Optional roof rails are available for easy mounting of a roof box or rack.

+The vehicle’s maximum weight is 3060 kg (6746 lbs), with a base weight of 2540 kg (5600 lbs).
+This allows for a maximum load of 520 kg (1146 lbs), including the driver and passengers.
+Note that some options may increase the base weight and reduce the maximum loading capacity.

-You can order the car with a towbar.
-The maximum total weight on a braked trailer is 750, and on unbraked, it is 750 kg (1653/1653 lbs).
+A towbar can be added to the vehicle.
+The maximum permissible weight for a braked trailer is 750 kg (1653 lbs), while for an unbraked trailer, it is 750 kg (1653 lbs).

 {{< sitefiguresized thumb="models/mercedes/eqs/eqs_450_4matic/trunk_1_st.jpg" title="Mercedes-EQ EQS 450 4MATIC" width="3000" height="2000"  >}}